michaelpass/PROJECT-MARS/README.md

 3. COVID-19 paranoia

 ## Accomplishments that we're proud of
+At this point, with technical difficulty piling upon technical difficulty with regards to our payment platforms (we're all rather young, and thus inexperienced as financiers) we are highly grateful to have any code base up and running, including this markdown file.

 ## What we learned
+That it takes all walks of live to succeed in the modern IT-landscape.
+The future, we believe, belongs to hybrid systems, and that includes hybrid people.

 ## What's next for Project #M.RS.
+- Legal incorporation (LLC preferred)
+- Domain registration
+- Reconciling AWS expenses

 ## About US